lammps/lammps/doc/src/python.rst

 with the triple-quote parsing that the LAMMPS input script performs.

-All the Python code you specify via one or more python commands is loaded into the Python "main" module, i.e. __main__.
-The code can define global variables or statements that are outside of function definitions.
+All the Python code you specify via one or more python commands is loaded into the Python "main" module, i.e. ``__name__ == '__main__'``.
+The code can define global variables, define global functions, define classes or execute statements that are outside of function definitions.
 It can contain multiple functions, only one of which matches the *func* setting in the python command.
-This means you can use the *file* keyword once to load several functions, and the *exists* keyword thereafter in subsequent python commands to access the other functions previously loaded.
+This means you can use the *file* keyword once to load several functions, and the *exists* keyword thereafter in subsequent python commands to register the other functions that were previously loaded with LAMMPS.

 A Python function you define (or more generally, the code you load) can import other Python modules or classes, it can make calls to other